BiankGG/CarWash-Shop/README.md

     Option to schedule washes (date & time)

 Product Selection ✅
-    Selection of products for interior cleaning 🗸 Selection of exterior products 🗸
+    Selection of products for interior cleaning
+    Selection of exterior products

 PAYMENTS (Awaiting Antonio)

-History:
+History:✅
-    List of previous washes and buys 🗸 who performed them Reviews
+    List of previous washes and buys
-    Date of each one 🗸
+    Date of each one

 API Design: